vgauthier/mrtdump/README.md

 # MRTDump

 ## Introduction
-The Rust implementation of bgpdump exports the binary MRT format to a human-readable format.
+The Rust implementation of bgpdump to exports the binary MRT format to a human-readable format.
 The MRT format is used to export routing protocol messages, state changes, and contents of the routing information base.
 It is defined in [RFC6396](https://doi.org/10.17487/rfc6396).

 ### Currently supported MRT types